wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

 # NWP Social Media Posts

+## Band Edges and LSB on 10 meters

+I'm calling CQ on 28.300 MHz with LSB...

+BV 190724 - For all the comments, does everybody now understand why LSB on 28.300 is technically illegal in the US?
+The transmission is still in the 10 meter Ham band but outside of the 10 M Voice segment.
+LSB is not 'wrong' on 10 meters but it is atypical and may add confusion.

+A similar frequency example is APRS packet on the 30 meter band.
+One valid listing is to say 10.151 MHz dial frequency with LSB - even though that's outside the edge of the Ham band at 10.150 MHz.
+When a 1.7 KHz tone carrier is modulated on a 10.151 LSB - the result is a carrier on 10.149.3 - which is inside the Ham band and legal.

+More reading for somebody that's caught up on FB posts and Netflix shows - http://wa8lmf.net/aprs/SSB_Frequencies.htm

 ## Kenwood TH-D74 and ICOM DStar

 BV 190709 - Was a firmware update ever released that added DStar slow-slow (900 bps) data to the DStar fast-slow (4800 bps) data initially provisioned in the D74?
 The slow-slow data is standard with most of the Icom DStar gear.